plusplusslack/pluspl.us/README.md

 - `@jake++`: give a point to a user or a thing
 - `@jake--`: take a point away from a user or a thing
 - `@jake==`: get the current number of points a user or thing has
-- `plusplus leaderboard`: get (up to) 10 of the top users and things
+- `@pluspl.us leaderboard`: get (up to) 10 of the top users and things
-- `plusplus loserboard`: get (up to) 10 of the bottom users and things
+- `@pluspl.us loserboard`: get (up to) 10 of the bottom users and things
+- `@pluspl.us help`: get a list of the available commands from within Slack

 ### Install Instructions